Clintdevweb/project_3_udacity/README.md

 You've completed the course!
 You know how to create a single-page application to offer a rich, dynamic experience on the web.

 Before you begin
-Throughout the course, you've learned a lot about Angular components, services, modules, services, routing, and data flow.
 Before you begin scaffolding the application, ask yourself:
 How do I fetch and use data from an external API (or JSON data file)?
 What does a logical hierarchy of components look like?
 For example, which components should be parent components, and which components should be their children components?
 How do I collect input from the user, using controlled form elements as the "source of truth" of such data?